maraja/brokrete-assignment/README.md

 # Brokrete Technical Assignment
 > This project is aimed to develop a GitHub clone while utilizing GitHub's new GraphQL v4 API.
+The project is hosted and can be found here: https://brokrete-github-clone.netlify.app/

 ## Table of contents
 * [General info](#general-info)